 ***If you are new to Airbnb and you have no feedback posted to your profile, please complete your profile (with picture) prior to inquiring about our place, and when you do write to us, be sure to include who you are and what you'll be doing in New York.***

-We are only 4 blocks (5 minutes walk) from Atlantic-Barclays station, the biggest subway transfer station in Brooklyn, and second only to the 42nd street Times Square station.
+We are only 4 blocks (5 minutes walk) from Atlantic-Barclays station, the biggest subway transfer station in Brooklyn, and second in convenience only to the 42nd street Times Square station.
 Atlantic-Barclays station serves the following lines:

 - 2 train

 - 3 train

 - D train

 (Click the "Maps" tab above to see specific food & drink locations)

 The neighborhood is one of the restaurant centers of Brooklyn and offers